Le Journal du Dimanche: History and profile

 Le Journal du Dimanche was created by Pierre Lazareff in 1948.
 He was managing editor of France Soir at that time.

 The weekly paper belongs to the Lagardère Group through Hachette Filipacchi Médias.
 The company is also the publisher of the paper which is based in Paris and which is published on Sundays.

 Le Journal du Dimanche was published in broadsheet format until 1999 when it began to be published in the Berliner format.
-On 6 March 2011 the paper again changed its format and became published in large tabloid format.
+On 6 March 2011 the paper again changed its format to large tabloid format.

-In the period of 2001-2002, Le Journal du Dimanche had a circulation of 275,000 copies.
-Its 2009, circulation was 269,000 copies.
-Between January and December 2010, the paper had a circulation of 257,280 copies.
+In the period of 2001–2002, Le Journal du Dimanche had a circulation of 275,000 copies.
+In 2010, this had decreased slightly to 257,280 copies, but by 2020, it had dropped to 151,007 copies.

-In 2020, Le Journal du Dimanche had a circulation of 151,007 copies.